chibicode/react-functional-css-protips/README.md

 classNames('foo', { bar: true, duck: false }, 'baz', { quux: true }); // => 'foo bar baz quux'
 ```

 This is very powerful when combined with functional CSS. **If you're using `cn` to use virtual classes and CSS modules, I suggest integrating `classnames` to it**.
+Here's how.

 #### Easy Integration